Madho Singh II: Reign

+When the childless Ram Singh died in 1880, Kaim Singh who was chosen on his deathbed to be adopted as his successor, was crowned under the name Madho Singh.
 As the ruler of the large and prosperous state of Jaipur, Sawai Madho Singh embraced modern ideas on education and sanitation.
 He built schools, colleges, hospitals and a museum.
 When famine struck in 1896–1897 and 1899–1900, he used state funds to feed the population.
 He also appealed to the Viceroy, Lord Curzon, to start a permanent Famine Relief Fund, which Singh began with a gift of £133,000.

 Sawai Madho Singh II was exceptionally loyal to the British crown, and sent his troops and horses to assist British forces during the Chitral Expedition in 1894–1895, the Tirah campaign in 1897–1898 and in the Second Boer War in 1899–1902.
 In World War I, he again sent his men and machine guns to assist in the Mesopotamian campaign at his own expense.

-Sawai Madho Singh II was made an honorary Major-General, and was further rewarded with honours.
-He was made Knight Grand Commander of the Order of the Star of India and of the Order of the Indian Empire, and a Knight Grand Cross of the Royal Victorian Order and of the Order of the British Empire.
-In the year 1921, he adopted the second son of the Thakur of Isarda (his great-grandnephew), whose wife was related to his Jadon queen.
-He died in 1922 and was succeeded by his adopted son, (Mor Mukut Singh) Maharaja Sawai Man Singh II.
+After the 1903 Delhi Durbar, he received the Duke and Duchess of Connaught in Jaipur in February 1903, during which there was a state banquet and a full durbar in which he was invested as Knight Grand Cross of the Royal Victorian Order (GCVO) by the Duke.